PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 19:09:31
+Last updated: 2024-04-05 19:10:04
-Random Quote: Space.
-Time.
-Reality.
-It's more than a linear path.
-It's a prism of endless possibility. - The Watcher
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow